-Students and parents/caregivers can purchase directly from the store or students can try on uniforms before purchasing either in store or online.
+Uniforms can be purchased directly from the store or students can try on uniforms before purchasing either in store or online.
+Online orders can be collected from the uniform shop or home delivered for a small fee.

 Good quality second hand uniforms are also available from the onsite store.